Ephraim Rubenstein: The Literature of Art — Looking at Art Through the Words of Great Writers

 The seminar, which meets on ten Thursdays in the late afternoon, brings together students and artists from different disciplines, approaches, and walks of life to read and talk about essential questions in the visual arts.
 The class will examine selected landmarks of theory, criticism, connoisseurship and the writings of artists themselves.
 Wherever possible, it is important to read the recommended edition.
 Selections change from edition to edition, as do translations, and having a consistent pagination makes discussions much easier.

-NB: Students should come to the first session on January 10 having read material provided in the course pack.
+*Students should come to the first session on September 12 having read Van Gogh’s, Letters.

 Wherever possible, it is important to read the recommended edition.
 Selections change from edition to edition, as do translations, and having a consistent pagination makes discussions much easier.